ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_xml.md

 ```

 **Security Token Reference**:
-A `<wsse:SecurityTokenReference>`
-element can be used to point to the security token used in the generation of the signature.
+A `<wsse:SecurityTokenReference>` element can be used to point to the security token used in the generation of the signature.
 Select this option to use this element.
-The type of the reference must be selected from the **Reference Type**
+The type of the reference must be selected from the **Reference Type** field.
-field.

-The `<wsse:SecurityTokenReference>` (in the `<dsig:KeyInfo>`) can contain a `<wsse:Embedded>`
+The `<wsse:SecurityTokenReference>` (in the `<dsig:KeyInfo>`) can contain a `<wsse:Embedded>` security token.
-security token.
 Alternatively, the `<wsse:SecurityTokenReference>`, (in the `<dsig:KeyInfo>`) can refer to a certificate via a `<dsig:X509Data>`.
-Select the appropriate button, **Embed**
-or **Refer**, depending on whether you want to use an embedded security token or a referred one.
+Select the appropriate button, **Embed** or **Refer**, depending on whether you want to use an embedded security token or a referred one.

-You can make sure to include a `<BinarySecurityToken>`
-(BST) that contains the certificate used to wrap the symmetric key in the message by selecting the **Include BinarySecurityToken**
+You can make sure to include a `<BinarySecurityToken>` (BST) that contains the certificate used to wrap the symmetric key in the message by selecting the **Include BinarySecurityToken** option.
-option.
 The BST is inserted into the WS-Security header regardless of the type of Security Token Reference selected.

 When using the Kerberos Token Profile standard and the API Gateway is acting as the initiator of a secure transaction, it can use Kerberos session keys to sign a message.
-The `KeyInfo`
-must be configured to use a Security Token Reference with a `ValueType`
-of `GSS_Kerberosv5_AP_REQ`.
-In this case, the Kerberos token is contained in a `<BinarySecurityToken>`
-in the message.
+The `KeyInfo` must be configured to use a Security Token Reference with a `ValueType` of `GSS_Kerberosv5_AP_REQ`.
+In this case, the Kerberos token is contained in `<BinarySecurityToken>` in the message.

 If the API Gateway is acting as the recipient of a secure transaction, it can also use the Kerberos session keys to sign the message returned to the client.
-However, in this case, the `KeyInfo`
-must be configured to use a Security Token Reference with `ValueType`
-of `Kerberosv5_APREQSHA1`.
-When this `ValueType`
-is selected, the Kerberos token is not contained in the message.
+However, in this case, the `KeyInfo` must be configured to use a Security Token Reference with `ValueType` of `Kerberosv5_APREQSHA1`.
+When this `ValueType` is selected, the Kerberos token is not contained in the message.
 The Security Token Reference contains a SHA1 digest of the original Kerberos token received from the client, which identifies the session keys to the client.

 Using the WS-Trust for SPNEGO standard, the Kerberos session keys are not used directly to sign messages because a security context with an associated symmetric key is negotiated.
 This symmetric key is shared by both client and service and can be used to sign messages on both sides.

 ### What to sign settings

 The **What to Sign**
 tab is used to identify parts of the message that must be signed.
 Each signed part is referenced from within the generated XML signature.
-You can use *any*
-combination of **Node Locations**, **XPaths**, **XPath Predicates**, and the nodes contained in a **Message Attribute**
-to specify what must be signed.
+You can use *any* combination of **Node Locations**, **XPaths**, **XPath Predicates**, and the nodes contained in a **Message Attribute** to specify what must be signed.

 **XML Signing Mechanisms**
 It is important to consider the mechanisms available for referencing signed elements from within an XML signature.
 For example, With WSU Ids, an Id attribute is inserted into the root element of the nodeset that is to be signed.
 The XML signature then references this Id to indicate to verifiers of the signature the nodes that were signed.
 The use of WSU Ids is the default option because these are WS-I compliant.